kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Talk to T3 for spikes: 6,2x- until it exits the convo.
 - Talk to Bao-Dur for your lightsaber: 4,4,2
   - `}` Equip your lightsaber in the main hand and vibrosword/better 1h weapon in the off-hand.
 - Leave the Ebon Hawk with Kreia and T3
+  - **New runners may do a memory reset here, if not, wait until later.**
   - *(You may want to consider saving + restarting your game, since Dxun/Onderon tend to crash with fast text)*
   - *Although it is possible, if fast enough, to wait until just after our Visas encounter.*
   - *It will be mentioned below when the Visas fight happens.*
-- Turn on solo mode and Force Jump your way through the jungle (use a strength + battle stim)
+- Turn on solo mode and Force Jump your way through the jungle (use 1x Alacrity Stim.)
-- Duros: 5 and skip run past them
+- Duros: 5 and run past them.

-- Once in the second screen, turn on solo mode and force jump some more until you meet Mandalorians: 1x-
+- Once in the second area, turn on solo mode and force jump some more until you meet Mandalorians: 1x-
 - Mandalore accosts you: 3,1,3
 - Turn on Solo Mode and swap to T3, then talk to Zuka: 1,1,1,1,3
 - Use T3 to repair the broken wires near Zuka, then swap to MC and head to the satellite to fix it.